-“Fermenting a food boosts its nutrition, because it makes it more easily digestible,” explains Susan McLeod, a nutritionist and lecturer in Human Nutrition at La Trobe University, Victoria.
-“Think of it as the fermentation process pre-digesting the food for you – that makes it easier for our digestive system to absorb more nutrients.”
+“Fermenting a food boosts its nutrition because it makes it more easily digestible,” explains Susan McLeod, a nutritionist and lecturer in Human Nutrition at La Trobe University.
+“Think of it as the fermentation process pre-digesting the food for you.
+That makes it easier for our digestive system to absorb more nutrients.”

 “We all have bacteria in our gut, both good and bad,” McLeod says.
 “The goal is to have a healthy balance of good and bad bacteria in our gut.
-By consuming probiotics, we’re increasing the number of good bacteria in our gut, and that’s feeding our gut microbiota [the trillions of microorganisms that live in our digestive tract] and keeping us healthy.”
+By consuming probiotics, we’re increasing the number of good bacteria in our gut.
+That’s feeding our gut microbiota [the trillions of microorganisms that live in our digestive tract] and keeping us healthy.”

-Research on probiotics and the microbiota has exploded in the past few years, and the more that scientists are discovering about the importance of a healthy gut, the more they’re realising how much there is yet to learn.
+Research on probiotics and the microbiota has exploded in the past few years.
+The more that scientists are discovering about the importance of a healthy gut, the more they’re realising how much there is yet to learn.

 What to look for when buying fermented foods

 When it comes to choosing the right fermented foods on the supermarket shelves, there are a few things you need to look out for, McLeod says.